markoco14/laravel-scraper/README.md

 See code here: [welcome.blade.php](https://github.com/markoco14/laravel-scraper/blob/main/resources/views/welcome.blade.php)

-The landing page for the website.
+The index page is the landing page for the website.
 This page provides 2 links for the user:

 1. Data Init Link

 	- The user clicks this link to set up their database and table for the web crawlers.
-Initializing the database and table is not necessary for the scrapers to work.
+Initializing the database and table is not necessary for the crawlers to work.

 2. Crawl Data Link

 	- The user clicks this link if they want to skip the database and table set up.
 The project still works if users don't set up the database.
-The search and list views are created from scraper data.
-The list view pagination is also created from scraper data.
+The search and list views are created from crawlers data.
+The list view pagination is also created from crawlers data.

 ### Database Init Page